We had great fun creating a 3D model of what contour lines look like on a map!

 Teacher- Miss Campanini

-Teacher (Wednesday afternoons) – Mrs Gow, who will be teaching Art and Design for this half term.
+Teacher (Wednesday afternoons) – Mrs Knight-Thomas who will be teaching Football (PE) and French/RE this half term.

 Monday (all day)- Miss Cherry (student/work experience)